 A key design consideration for these conductors is the fact that when carbon fiber is in physical contact with aluminum in the presence of an electrolyte – such as water – a galvanic reaction occurs which results in corrosion of the aluminum conductor strands.
 Obviously this would undermine the service life of an overhead conductor.

 CTC’s ACCC conductor uses an integrated glass fiber external layer to create the necessary galvanic barrier and to provide improved core flexibility and toughness.
 This design has stood the test of time – ACCC conductors have successfully logged well over 25 million hours of operation in a variety of terrains, conditions and applications globally since 2004.

-Of course, this very successful design was not arrived at in one try – CTC’s design team a number of alternative configurations that included thermoplastic and aluminum encapsulations.
+Of course, this very successful design was not arrived at in one try – CTC’s design team explored a number of alternative configurations that included thermoplastic and aluminum encapsulations.
 In the case of the aluminum encapsulation design, a hermetic seal was created between the aluminum and the carbon fiber to prevent moisture ingress and the resulting galvanic reaction.
 This design appeared to be viable.

 However, testing of this configuration at elevated temperature revealed a potentially fatal flaw – while the aluminum barrier kept the moisture out, it kept in volatiles released from the resin system.
 This caused an undesirable chemical reaction that resulted in very rapid core degradation.

 While the exact chemical mechanism is unknown, the results are clear: the aluminum encapsulated core cannot be operated at high temperatures.
 Of course, it might be possible to develop resin systems that mitigate this flaw, but these systems would be dramatically unproven and potentially prone to other undesirable failure modes.